imranshah786/kubernet/docs/rstudio/rstudio.md

 	![Sign out](rstudio_signout.png)

+## Conclusion

-Congratulations!
-You have successfully connected to an RStudio Server from your web browser, uploaded and downloaded files, and ensured your work is saved properly.
+In this tutorial you have successfully connected to an RStudio Server from your web browser, uploaded and downloaded files, and ensured your work is saved properly.